nickbrandt/GitLab/doc/user/application_security/api_fuzzing/create_har_files.md

 ### Fiddler debugging proxy

-1. Star Fiddler (latest version of Fiddler will require to create an account).
+1. Star Fiddler (latest version of Fiddler will require you to create a free account).
 ![Fiddler Choose Format](img/fiddler_login.png)

 1. Browse pages that call API.
 Fiddler automatically will capture requests.